comphist/cora/doc/mkdocs/docs/document-model.md

 found in the text (e.g., when separating by whitespace), for a variety of reasons.

-In CorA, **a token is a virtual unit.** It exists purely as a container for two different types of tokenization:
+In CorA, **virtual tokens** exist purely as a container for two different types of tokenization:

 + **Diplomatic tokens** (sometimes called "dipl"s), which correspond to tokens as they appear in the source document.
 [Layout information](#layout), which also